opalj/opal/CONTRIBUTING.md

 ## Code Conventions
 Ensure that the code conventions w.r.t. naming and formatting are followed.

-Note, that some formatting conventions used by OPAL are not enforced by scalariform.
-In particular, **a line should not have more than 100 chars** (unless Scalariform always reformats the code such that the line has more than 100 chars which is, e.g., often the case for type declarations).

 ## One Import Per Line
-We do not use Scala's feature to import multiple classes/objects from the same package using the corresponding syntax (e.g., `import scala.collcation.immutable.{HashMap,LinkedList,Stack}`).
+Do not use Scala's feature to import multiple classes/objects from the same package using the corresponding syntax (e.g., `import scala.collcation.immutable.{HashMap,LinkedList,Stack}`).
 Using such imports does not play well with certain editors.

 (This behavior can be configured in *IntelliJ*)

 ## Do Not Use Wildcard Imports
-Do not used wildcard imports, e.g., `import scala.collection._`, unless you import a huge (> 64) number of classes.
+Do not used wildcard imports, e.g., `import scala.collection._`, unless you import a huge (> 48) number of classes for the same package.
 Such imports are very brittle and can lead to strange behavior.

 (This behavior can be configured in *IntelliJ*)